DeflatedPickle/ptit/README.md

 ### Solid
 Using the `-s`/`--solid` flag will stop dithering on pixels with an alpha of less than 255
-> Note: I had to use XTerm for these screenshots, hence bad colours
+> I had to use XTerm for these screenshots, hence bad colours
 #### Example
 ##### Without
 ![](.github/image/gradient.png)